ni/nimi-python/docs/niswitch/functions.rst

     :type relay_action: :py:data:`niswitch.RelayAction`

+.. function:: reset_with_defaults()

+    Resets the switch module and applies initial user specified settings from the logical name used to initialize the session.
+If the session was created without a logical name, this function is equivalent to :py:func:`niswitch.reset`.

 .. function:: route_scan_advanced_output(scan_advanced_output_connector, scan_advanced_output_bus_line, invert)

     Routes the scan advanced output trigger from a trigger bus line (TTLx)